 Other Canon R6 Resources

 Best Memory Cards Canon R6 – I did the benchmarks, I’ll update this soon.

 These are all shot with the EF 40mm f2.8.
 Colored with my Core Presets.

 I’m working on a new Sepia look that I used in a few of these.
-They aren’t added to the Core pack yet, but I’ll add them soon.
-These are my bread and butter presets for my personal use, and I continue to upgrade them.
+They haven’t been added to the Core pack yet, but I’ll add them soon.
+These are my bread-and-butter presets for my personal use, and I continue to upgrade them.
 So if you pick them up, you can also download any new version in the future.